Eric J. Schmertz Distinguished Professor of Public Law and Public Service

-Eric Lane is the Dean and Eric J. Schmertz Distinguished Professor of Public Law and Public Service at the Maurice A. Deane School of Law at Hofstra University.
+Eric Lane is the Eric J. Schmertz Distinguished Professor of Public Law and Public Service at the Maurice A. Deane School of Law at Hofstra University.
+After serving as Interim Dean from March 1-December 31, 2012, he was named Dean of Hofstra Law on January 1, 2013, and served in that position until the end of 2016.
 He joined the Hofstra Law faculty in 1976 and has taught courses in law and literature, constitutional law, statutory interpretation and the legislative process.

-Dean Lane serves on the boards of the Vera Institute of Justice, the Neighborhood Defender Service of Harlem, GrowNYC and the Columbia Land Conservancy.
+Professor Lane serves on the boards of the Vera Institute of Justice and the Columbia Land Conservancy.
 He is also a member of the American Law Institute and the American Bar Foundation.